 Enable the safe mode with networking

 Before the removal process, it is recommended to boot your Windows into the safe mode with networking.
 Go to Start, click on the Power button, press on Shift button on the keyboard and choose the “Restart” option.
-Your PC will be booted into troubleshooting mode.
+You will boot your PC into troubleshooting mode.

 In this menu, choose the Startup Settings.
-On the appeared screen, press F5 to activate the Windows safe mode with networking.
-This mode disables the launch of all programs despite the original Windows processes.
+On the screen appeared, press F5 to activate the Windows safe mode with networking.
+This mode disables the launch of all programs despite the initial Windows processes.
 Hence, the malicious copy of csrss.exe will not be running and consuming so much CPU power.

 Remove the viruses with GridinSoft Anti-Malware